 – EU students and students who do not require a visa: July 20

-Located in northern Germany, Jacobs University is one of the country’s most international universities, characterized by a truly intercultural community of students and faculty.
-Founded in 2001 as a private English-speaking university, Jacobs attracts highly talented and open-minded students from all over the world, with more than 1,400 students from over 100 countries currently living on its residential campus.
+Located in northern Germany, Jacobs University is one of the country’s most inspiring universities, where students from all over the world study in a diverse, stimulating, and rigorous research environment.
+Founded in 2001, the English-speaking university has more than 1,450 students from over 110 countries who currently find their home away from home on its residential campus.

-The Foundation Year is a tailor-made one-year preparatory program.
-Students can use this year for orientation and skill-building.
-Jacobs University’s challenging three-year undergraduate programs prepare students for a successful academic and professional career.
-Students can study a major and minor and even have the possibility to change their major in their first year of studies.
+The Foundation Year is a tailor-made, one-year preparatory program.
+Students can use this year for orientation and skill building.
+The undergraduate programs prepare studentsfor a successful academic and professional career in three years.
+Students have the option to pick their own majors and minors and combine different subjects and fields of study.

 Teaching and learning

 At Jacobs University, the student-faculty ratio is a low 16:1, meaning faculty members are able to effectively mentor and advise each student.
 Students are actively involved in research from their first year of study while having access to modern lab facilities and state-of-the-art technology.

 An interdisciplinary approach is one of the core elements of a Jacobs University education.
 Study modules cover various aspects of academic fields, reflecting the complex nature of interconnected topics and global challenges.

 Jacobs University is a residential university that unites living and learning on an 80-acre green, tree-shaded campus.
 Students live in one of four residential colleges consisting of modern two-bedroom apartments with shared bathroom facilities.
 Each college has its own study areas, group meeting rooms, and recreational lounges as well as its own cafeteria.